Blackbird Has Spoken: Part 5

 Dr. Wong colors

 Cloe was taking refuge in the rec room.
 Coloring soothed her.
 It was her favorite escape.
 She was so sick of going to the groups she'd been to so many times she could run them herself.
 In fact, she often chimed right in like the facilitator, helping draw people out, giving information, answering questions.
 The group leaders didn't seem to mind.
 She felt too maxed out today to go through the program.
 She had gone to see Dr. Wong right after Ivy and he had given instructions that Cloe could just do R & R today and not have to attend groups.
 She was so grateful to be seeing Dr. Wong again.
 She'd made the rounds with all the various doctors over the years.
 Dr. Wong was a favorite with the patients and staff, thus often had too high of a patient load, so she was always willing to see the others who were not half bad, that is until Stricklen came along.
-As she colored in the intricate flower patterns, she felt like the flower book was the only thing in the world that was bright, except for Ivy.
-She was sick and tired of living a life of one crisis after another and seeming to get nowhere.
-Maybe she should try another shot at pills when she got out.
+As she colored in the intricate flower patterns, she felt like the flower book was the only thing in the world that was bright, except for her friendship with Ivy and seeing Dr. Wong.
+She was sick and tired of living from crisis to crisis, seeming to get nowhere.
+Life didn't seem worth living.
+Intellectually, she new that was false.
+It was a lie, but her feelings couldn't seem to stay in sinc with truth.

 Clara and Dr. Wong came into the rec room.
 "Cloe," said Clara.
 "There is a detective here to see you.
 You don't have to see him if you don't want to.
 But if you're willing, we will take you to see him.